Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Introduction

 \subsection{Related work}

-Many extensions of the multinomial distribution have been proposed in the literature, most of which aim to address extra variation relative to the its inherent limitations, particularly its negative covariance structure.
-Notable examples include the Dirichlet-multinomial \citep{Mosimann1962}, the finite mixture of multinomials \citep{Morel1993}, and the Conway-Maxwell-multinomial distribution \citep{Kadane2018,Morris2020}.
+Many extensions of the multinomial distribution have been proposed in the literature, most of which aim to address extra variation relative to its inherent limitations, particularly its negative covariance structure.
+The Dirichlet-multinomial \citep{Mosimann1962}, finite mixture of multinomials \citep{Morel1993}, and Conway-Maxwell-multinomial \citep{Kadane2018,Morris2020} distributions are notable examples.
 In contrast, there are relatively few extensions of the multinomial or other count-compositional distributions which address the issue of excess zeros.
-Key contributions in this area include the following: \citet{Diallo2018}, who studied a specific case of zero-inflation in the multinomial distribution; \citet{Tang2018}, who introduced the zero-inflated generalised Dirichlet-multinomial by modifying the Beta stick-breaking representation of the generalised Dirichlet distribution \citep{Connor1969} to incorporate a zero-augmented Beta distribution; and \citet{Tuyl2019}, who proposed a spike-and-slab prior for the multinomial probability parameter, assigning a positive probability mass to zero.
+Key contributions in this area include: \citet{Diallo2018}, who studied a specific case of zero-inflation in the multinomial distribution; \citet{Tang2019}, who introduced the zero-inflated generalised Dirichlet-multinomial by modifying the beta stick-breaking representation of the generalised Dirichlet distribution \citep{Connor1969} to incorporate a zero-augmented beta distribution; and \citet{Tuyl2019}, who proposed a spike-and-slab prior for the multinomial probability parameter, assigning positive probability mass to zero.